 B. USE OF CHAPTER LIABILITY INSURANCE

 Chapter liability insurance covers the conference; however, off-site activities and use of outside vendors or companies are not covered by this insurance.
 For information about the Chapter liability insurance contact the Conference Accounting Contractor.
-For proof of insurance and to add your facility as additional insured, fill out the forms in Appendix B and return to the Conference Accounting Contractor with a copy of the signed agreement with the facility.
-PLEASE NOTE: athletic events such as biking and hiking are not covered and it may be necessary to obtain additional insurance – at additional cost to the conference.
-However, in lieu of additional insurance for athletic events, attendees may be able to sign a waiver with the company/organization providing the event.
+For proof of insurance and to add a facility as additional insured, fill out the forms in Appendix B and return to the Conference Accounting Contractor with a copy of the signed agreement with the facility.
+Mobile workshops may need to obtain additional insurance at additional cost to the conference, and participants may be required to sign a liability waiver as determined by the APA California attorney..
 The conference must require that transportation companies for mobile workshops or other conference-related events carry their own insurance.

 C. CONFERENCE ACTIVITIES TO BE APPROVED BY APA CALIFORNIA ATTORNEY